Monitoring edge-geodetic sets: hardness and graph products: Introduction

 Network monitoring covers a range of applications where a network (which we think of here as a finite simple graph) is susceptible to sporadic failures, either by the loss of nodes or of connections, which it is necessary to observe or respond to.
 Often the relevant effects of these failures are to temporarily increase distances or even to separate some nodes from the remainder of the network.
 Of course, if we could continuously observe the entire graph then we would immediately become aware of any failures, but it is desirable to find a way to achieve the same goal using less information.

-Very recently, Foucard, Krishna and Lekshmi \cite{FKL22+} introduced a very natural parameter for network monitoring by distances between a subset of vertices.
+Very recently, Foucaud, Krishna and Ramasubramony Sulochana \cite{FKL22+} introduced a very natural parameter for network monitoring by distances between a subset of vertices.
 We say that a set of vertices \textit{monitors} an edge of the graph if removing that edge would change the distance between some pair of vertices in the set.
-An \textit{monitoring edge-geodetic set}, or \textit{MEG-set} for short, is a set that monitors all edges of the graph.
-The problem is then to find a MEG-set that is as small as possible.
+A \textit{monitoring edge-geodetic set}, or \textit{MEG-set} for short, is a set that monitors all edges of the graph.
+The problem is to find a MEG-set that is as small as possible.
 The minimum size of a MEG-set of $G$ is the \textit{monitoring edge-geodetic number}, written $\meg{G}$.
 The number of vertices of degree $1$, $L(G)$, is clearly a lower bound on $\meg{G}$, since the edge incident to a vertex of degree $1$ can only be monitored by a set if that vertex is in the set.
-Foucard, Krishna and Lekshmi show that this bound is attained by any forest, and in general prove an upper bound on $\meg{G}-L(G)$ in terms of the cycle rank of $G$.
+Foucaud, Krishna and Ramasubramony Sulochana show that this bound is attained by any forest, and in general prove an upper bound on $\meg{G}-L(G)$ in terms of the cycle rank of $G$.
 They also give the exact value of $\meg{G}$ in several other cases.